kuroneko/psx.go/README.md

    Variables.txt) for code readability reasons.
 This translation cannot be trusted to occur before `load1` is received from the simulator.

- * We speak SwitchPSX/Router extensions.
-Notify is in there, but the API bits aren't in place just yet
+ * We speak the SwitchPSX/Router extensions, including Notify.
+Be sure to use the lexicon names, not the Q names when subscribing.

  * psx.go is threadsafe.
 Just make sure you only ever start one Listener per PSXConn.